-As Leader of West Lindsey District Council, I am proud to introduce you to West Lindsey District Council's Financial Statements for 2022/23.
-In a year of many challenges, the accounts not only provide details of the Council's financial position for 2022/23 but also demonstrates the excellent financial management exercised by the Finance Team here at West Lindsey.
-In addition it gives me the opportunity to highlight some of our achievements over the past year in delivering our Corporate Plan objectives which contribute to our overall vision for West Lindsey in that it is a great place to live, where businesses, communities can thrive and realise their potential.
-During the year we have made real progress in delivering a better future for the people of West Lindsey.
+As Leader of West Lindsey District Council I am proud to present you West Lindsey District Council's Financial Statements for 2023/24.

+In a year of many challenges, the accounts not only provide details of the Council's financial position for 2023/24 but also demonstrate the robust financial management exercised by the Finance Team here at West Lindsey.
+This report provides me with the opportunity to highlight some of our achievements over the past year in delivering our Corporate Plan objectives which contribute to our overall vision.
+West Lindsey is a great place to live, where businesses, communities can thrive and realise their potential and in the past twelve months we have made real progress in delivering a better future for the people of West Lindsey.